Follow Us! Like Our Page!

 • Reviews and processes one-time only requests.

-• Communicate directly with agency workers and supervisors with respect to one-time only requests.
+• Communicates directly with agency workers and supervisors for one-time only requests.

-• Receive, review, and manage SFNNC AYA designated email.
+• Receives, reviews and manages SFNNC AYA designated email.

-• Reviews, processes, and provides consultation with all the Southern Agencies with respect to AYA’s.
+• Reviews, processes and provides consultation with all the southern Agencies AYA’s.

-• Reviews and process all AYA requests.
-Communicate directly with agency workers and supervisors- with respect to rate adjustments.
+• Reviews and processes all AYA requests, communicates directly with agency workers and supervisors regarding rate adjustments.

 • Provides case consultations and information re: policies and standards to agencies.